igorbarinov/awesome-data-engineering/README.md

 	* [AWS DynamoDB] (http://aws.amazon.com/dynamodb/) A fast and flexible NoSQL database service for all applications that need consistent, single-digit millisecond latency at any scale.
 	* [HyperDex](https://github.com/rescrv/HyperDex) HyperDex is a scalable, searchable key-value store
 	* [SSDB](http://ssdb.io) A high performance NoSQL database supporting many data structures, an alternative to Redis
-	* [Kyoto Tycoon]() Kyoto Tycoon is a lightweight network server on top of the Kyoto Cabinet key-value database, built for high-performance and concurrency
+	* [Kyoto Tycoon](https://github.com/sapo/kyoto) Kyoto Tycoon is a lightweight network server on top of the Kyoto Cabinet key-value database, built for high-performance and concurrency
+	* [IonDB](https://github.com/iondbproject/iondb) A key-value store for microcontroller and IoT applications
 - Column
 	* [Cassandra] (http://cassandra.apache.org/) The right choice when you need scalability and high availability without compromising performance.
 		* [Cassandra Calculator] (http://www.ecyrd.com/cassandracalculator/) This simple form allows you to try out different values for your Apache Cassandra cluster and see what the impact is for your application.